laiky2506/ace_resource/README.md

 ```

 ### CONCLUSION
-Kruskal-Wallis chi-squared value, H is smaller than critical chi-squared value, the null hypothesis failed to be rejected.
-There is __no statistic significant difference__ between the 9 addictives.
+Kruskal-Wallis chi-squared value, H is smaller than the critical chi-squared value, and the null hypothesis failed to be rejected.
+There is __no statistically significant difference__ between the 9 addictives.

 ## Task 1b:
 A graphical analysis of the additives, including a distribution study.

 ### INTRODUCTION
-3 graphs are plotted for graphysical analysis: histogram of
+Three graphs are plotted for graphical analysis: histogram, boxplot and scatter diagrams

 ```
 fig, axis = plt.subplots(3,3,figsize=(12, 12))